-- Double check to see if the Connecticut forms and attachments needed are transmittable. - Verify the taxpayer wants to use the IRS self-select PIN program.
-If the IRS accepts the PIN, you do not need to complete Form CT-8453. - Complete Form CT-8453, only if the IRS does not accept the self-selected PIN. - Make sure that the name(s) and Social Security Number(s) are printed correctly on Form CT-8453, if applicable. - Use only whole dollar amounts. - Have the taxpayer(s) sign all documents requiring original signatures. - Attach all state copies that show Connecticut income tax withholding for W-2, 1099, and W-2G, and Forms CT-594 to Form CT-8453. - Electronically transmit the Connecticut and federal information at the same time. - Give taxpayers copies of all forms that apply to them. - Confirm the IRS acknowledgment. - Confirm the Connecticut acknowledgment. - Keep Form CT-8453 along with any supporting documents as part of your permanent records for three years. - Do not mail anything to DRS.
+- Double check to see if the Connecticut forms are transmittable. - Verify the taxpayer wants to use the IRS self-select PIN program. - Use only whole dollar amounts. - Have the taxpayer(s) sign all documents requiring original signatures. - Electronically transmit the Connecticut and federal information at the same time. - Give taxpayers copies of all forms that apply to them. - Confirm the IRS acknowledgment. - Confirm the Connecticut acknowledgment. - Keep any supporting documents as part of your permanent records for three years. - Do not mail anything to DRS.